 Internet access is filtered by our Internet Service Provider (ISP) but ultimately, parents and guardians of minors are responsible for setting and conveying the standards that their children should follow when using media and information sources.
 We also have a secondary filtering provided by a dedicated internet server/router.
 This provides additional filtering which allows the children to only view certain pages.

-All lateness and absences are recorded by the office team.
+All lateness and absences are recorded by the office team and monitored by the Pastoral head of School (Miss Natalie Rushton) and our Attendance Manger (Mrs Helen Zaynchkovsky).
 Reasons will be sought for all absence or lateness.
-Attendance is monitored through these systems and referrals to the Education Investigation Team can be made.
+Attendance is monitored through these systems.
 Parents will always be informed of concerns around attendance at the earliest point.
-If attendance concerns continue the school will refer to the Education Investigation Officer.
+If attendance concerns continue without improvement the school will refer the case to the Education Investigation Team for prosecution.